PathologyDataScience/HistomicsML/docs/validation.rst

 Validating a classifier
 ============

-This page documents how to create validation datasets and how to use validation datasets to measure classifier accuracy.
+This validation interface can be used to create validation datasets and to measure classifier accuracy.

 Generating a validation set